 The cylinder head is held on to the cylinder block by ten nuts screwed on to the long studs passing through the cylinder head.
-Slacken off these nuts in rotation, half a turn at a time, until they are quite loose, then finally remove them.
+Slacken off these nuts in rotation (see Illustration No. 22), half a turn at a time, until they are quite loose, then finally remove them.
 It is unwise to unscrew any one of these nuts completely before slackening off the remainder, as this will impose uneven stress upon the cylinder head, leading to its distortion.